katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 result aggregation, are more complex, so having as little as complexity as possible from the concurrency control is a big win.
 At least in my opinion it does not get much simpler than that.
-Leveraging Go channel's close and iteration behavior understanding the logic and how the computation ends is pretty simple.
+Understanding the logic and how the computation ends is pretty simple when we leverage the close function and channel iteration.

-When just 3 goroutines is enough for your problem this is bliss, it forms a very simple pipeline, the problem is that sometimes the task execution takes more time than the other phases in this pipeline, which brings us back to the fan-out.
+When just 3 goroutines is enough for your problem this is bliss, it forms a very simple pipeline.
+The problem is that sometimes the task execution takes more time than the other phases in this pipeline, which brings us back to the fan-out.